night-gold/armada/docs/packages.md

 A package contains the minimal configuration to deploy an apps without specific configuration.

+## Versionning

+For the packages specific repositories please try to follow the `vMAJOR.MINOR.PATCH` (vM.M.P).

+If you have an app that may have multiple base deployment available, let's say traefik for example.
+You can create a branch specific and tag it using this format: `branch-vM.M.P` that would be for example: `daemonset-v.1.0.0` .

 ## Content

 A package specific repository root folder should be organised like this: